iAyon/100DaysOfMLCode/README.md

 # 100 Days Of ML Code Telegram Group

-- The group which was initiated by me ( Ayon Roy ) to help 10-15 beginners initially , recently crossed the member strength of 3950+ !!
+- The Telegram group which was initiated by me ( [Ayon Roy](https://ayonroy.ml/) ) to help 10-15 beginners initially , grew upto the member strength of 3950+ !!
 Thanks to all the members who joined in , to learn and explore together .
 This group is no longer existing as I was handling this group from 1-1-2019 to 31-12-2019.

 ## Motivation for 100 Days of ML Code Telegram Group which I Initiated